microsoft/RTW-Rapid-Screening/Packages/Power-Platform/README.md

 Once the portal content is uploaded, your blank portal will now contain the Micrososft Rapid Screening Portal.

+> **NOTE:** The portal content package attempts to include steps to upgrade previous portal deployments.
+As such, you may get multiple warning messages during the deployment similar to the following message:
+> ```
+> Updating table  with record id:00000000-0000-0000-0000-000000000000 FAILED due to annotation With Id = 00000000-0000-0000-0000-000000000000 Does Not Exist
+> ```
+> These messages (which may or may not have a different Id) are completely normal.
+They simply refer to an attempt for the deployment tool to update content which does not already exist on your portal instance.
+>
+> **You can safely ignore these warnings**.

+### Using Deployment Profiles
-**NOTE:** When uploading the portal content to dev, qa, uat, and production environments, you can specify a `deploymentProfile` parameter to help you differentiate each environment.
+When uploading the portal content to dev, qa, uat, and production environments, you can specify a `deploymentProfile` parameter to help you differentiate each environment.

 For example, use: